SnapperGPS/snappergps-pressure-sensor-daughterboard/README.md

 ## Files

+*Note:* There are two releases of the daughter-board, v1.0 and v2.0.
+While v1.0 is tested, it has a bug that prevents it from being soldered directly onto a SnapperGPS receiver without use of additional wires.
+In contrast, v2.0 fixes this bug, but has not been tested yet.

 * `gerber`: Gerber files and drill file for manufacturing the daughter-board.
 * `bom.csv`: Bill of materials of the daughter-board components.
 * `pcb.json`: PCB layout file of the daughter-board.
 Created with EasyEDA.
-* `pick-and-place.csv`: Centroid / pick-and-palce file for assembly.
+* `pick-and-place.csv`: Centroid / pick-and-place file for assembly.
 * `schematic.json`: Schematic file of the daughter-board.
 Created with EasyEDA.
 * `schematic.pdf`: Schematic as PDF.